janis-commerce/redis/README.md

 - `config` the optional configuration.
     -  `config.url` optional url as _String_ for connecting the client of cluster. _Since 2.3.0_
     -  `config.url` optional url as _String Array_ for connecting.
 Exclusive for in cluster mode. _Since 2.3.0_
-    -  :new: `config.maxRetries` optional _Number_ indicates the max amount of connection retries, when the max retries are reached the Client stops retrying and throws an error.
+    -  :new: `config.maxRetries` optional _Number_ indicates the max amount of connection retries.
 (Default: `3`)
+        -   When the max retries are reached the Client stops retrying and throws an [error](#errors)
+        -   This **won't** close the cached connection, the cached connection will persist and won't retry to connect.
+            -   If you need to set a limit of retries but retry when your process is executed again, then `try catch` the error and use [closeConnection](#closeconnection)
+            -   If you don't want it to retry connection until your process is restarted, then don't need to close the connection.

 #### Return
 * `client`: The Redis client when `host` is present in settings.